-Cycleway 4 was called Cycle Superhighway 4.
-Throughout 2019 we will be combining most Cycle Superhighways and Quietways into the single Cycleways network.
+Cycleway 4 was called Cycle Superhighway 4 until 2019.
+That's when we combined most Cycle Superhighways and Quietways into the single Cycleways network.

 We consulted on proposals for what will be Cycleway 4 in autumn 2017.
 See our response to issues raised during the consultation on the Cycle Superhighway 4 consultation page.

 Southwark Council consulted on detailed proposals for the Lower Road section of the route in July-October 2019.
 This included their proposals to make some roads in the area two-way.